2007–08 Rangers F.C. season: Overview

 Rangers played a total of 68 competitive matches during the 2007–08 season.
 It was Walter Smith's first full season at the club since 1997–98.
 The early season priority was qualification for the group stages of the Champions League and this was secured with hard-fought victories over FK Zeta and Red Star Belgrade.

 Rangers were drawn in Group E with Barcelona, Lyon and Stuttgart.
 The group stage started well, with the first two matches resulting in victories, over Stuttgart and Lyon.
 A home draw with Barcelona left Rangers with seven points after three games, but the last three matches all resulted in defeat, meaning Rangers finished third in the group and entered the UEFA Cup.
 However, the European adventure continued for Rangers as they progressed to the semi-finals of the competition by beating Panathinaikos, Werder Bremen and Sporting Lisbon.
 They then reached the final with a penalty shootout victory against Fiorentina.
 They played Zenit Saint Petersburg, managed by formed Gers boss Dick Advocaat, in Manchester on 14 May.
 Rangers lost the match 2–0, with over 200,000 fans in the city to see the game.
 When asked if the SFA should have extended the season to benefit Rangers, Ally McCoist said: "They were a disgrace.
 It was embarrassing.
 I think the Russian federation cancelled Zenit's three or four games previously.
 I think we played something like eight games in eighteen days.
 It might just sound like sour grapes, but no: any other country in the planet, the association would have helped the team.
 If you're asking me if it was wrong, it was completely and utterly wrong."
+The season was in fact extended until Thursday 22 May.
+Rangers had also had a domestic league game postponed to aid their European campaign which resulted in fixture congestion towards the end of the season.